spamwax/EavesDrop/readme.md

 <p><img src="misc/eaves1.png" alt="screenshot1" width="22%"/>
 <img src="misc/eaves2.png" alt="screenshot2" width="25%"/></p>

-This is my attempt to keep [Grayhoof](https://www.wowinterface.com/downloads/author-14368.html)'s addon going as I am kind of addicted to it since 2008!
+This is my attempt to keep [Grayhoof](https://www.wowinterface.com/downloads/author-14368.html)'s addon alive as I am kind of addicted to it since 2008!

-The goal is to make it work under latest game version (currently 9.2.5).
+The goal is to make it work under latest game version (currently 10.x).
 Please report any issues or bugs on the project's [Github pae](https://github.com/spamwax/EavesDrop).

 ## What does it do?
 A simple combat log that shows events (such as damae, heal, buff/debuff...), using icons and colors to make it easy to find important information by a quick skim.
 It separates incoming events (left side) from outgoing events (right side) from misc. events (middle).

-Additionally, it keeps track of each spell's maximum *normal* and **critical** hits! :sunglasses:
+Additionally, it keeps track of each spell's maximum *normal* and **critical** hits!

 ----